arinamomot/chat_application/README.md

 - The project was built using the **Maven** framework for dependency management and project configuration.

 ### Database
-- Data about users, groups, and messages is stored in a database for persistence.
+- **Postgresql** - Data about users, groups, and messages is stored in a database for persistence.

 ### Architecture
 - Implemented using **client-server architecture**: